By Jim Ferri

-Few places in the world have the wealth of architectural treasures you find in Barcelona.
-They include a staggering nine UNESCO World Heritage Sites.
-By comparison, Paris has one site, the entire greater London area just four.
+Few places in the world have the wealth of architectural treasures you find in Barcelona, which includes a staggering nine UNESCO World Heritage Sites.
+By comparison, Paris has only one site, the entire greater London area just four.

-It’s the beauty of these sites, along with the city’s many museums, galleries, music history (the Palau de la Musica is incredible), and wealth of good places to eat in Barcelona that makes the city an exceptional travel experience, almost magical in some respects.
+It’s the beauty of these sites, along with the city’s many museums, galleries, music history (the Palau de la Musica is incredible), and wealth of good places to eat in Barcelona that makes the city an exceptional travel experience.

 Skipping the Hotel

 There are many organizations through which you can rent apartments overseas.
 We selected the British company HouseTrip, which is now part of TripAdvisor.

 The apartment we selected was near the Plaza España and the city’s old bull ring, now a shopping center.
 It was just a few minutes away by metro from the historic district, including many of the Antoni Gaudi buildings we wanted to see, and the tourist magnet of La Rambla.

-La Rambla is where the terror attack in Barcelona occurred this past August.
+La Rambla is where the terror attack in Barcelona occurred in 2017.
 But you need to experience this beautiful pedestrian avenue if you are to experience the city itself.
 In fact, you really can’t avoid it.
-The wide street stretches from the Mediterranean up to Plaza Cataluña, linking many of the sites in the historic center.
+The wide street stretches from the shores of Mediterranean up to Plaza Cataluña, linking many of the sites in the historic center.

-Barcelona owes much of its fame to the architectural genius of Antoni Gaudí.
-The father of Barcelona’s Modernist architecture, his distinctive architectural style was greatly influenced by nature.
+Barcelona owes much of its fame to the Antoni Gaudi-designed buildings.
+The father of Barcelona’s Modernist architecture, Gaudi’s distinctive architectural style was greatly influenced by nature.

-As you might expect, you see his masterpieces all over the city: the unusual Casa Batlló, the magical Park Güell, his landmark Palau Güell, beautiful La Pedrera and his magnum opus, the incredible Sagrada Familia.
-Construction of the soaring Sagrada Familia began in 1882.
-It continues to this day.
+As you might expect, you see his masterpieces all over the city: the unusual Casa Batlló, the magical Park Güell, his landmark Palau de la Musica, beautiful La Pedrera, and his magnum opus, the incredible Sagrada Familia.
+Construction of the soaring Sagrada Familia began in 1882 and continues to this day.

-But even without all of the Gaudí masterpieces, there’s enough in Barcelona to keep any traveler busy for weeks.
+But even without the Sagrada Familia and Gaudí houses masterpieces, there’s enough in Barcelona to keep any traveler busy for weeks.

 One of the biggest tourist attractions in the city is the Picasso Museum, which rambles through five medieval buildings.
 It contains a collection of paintings and drawings from the artist’s youth, as well as pieces from his later life.

 And there’s the Palau de la Musica Catalana, another Gaudi building, which is a lavish jewel of a concert hall that rivals any other in the world.
-It is so stunning a glass building has been constructed around it to ensure its preservation.
-More than 300 concerts are still held in it every year.
-Its guided tour, which takes about an hour and a half, is worth taking to see the interior.
+It is so stunning, a glass building has been constructed around it to ensure its preservation.
+More than 300 concerts are still held in the concert hall every year.
+Its guided tour, which takes about an hour and a half, is well worth taking to see the interior.

-In addition to several altars, it also has palms and fruit trees, and a pool with a flock of geese.
+In addition to several altars, it also has palms and fruit trees, and a pool with a flock of geese in its cloister.